-Figure 2-5: Extent of PRIME Road on Yap.
+Figure 2-5: Extent of PRIME (white) and SCORE (red) roads on Yap.

 3. Legislative and Regulatory Framework

 3.1 FSM National Government Legislation and Regulations

 3.1.1 Overview

 The GoFSM is modeled after the federal system similar to that of the United States with a national president and four state governors with respective legislatures and judiciaries.
 The states of Pohnpei, Chuuk and Yap have four levels of governance - National, State, municipal, and traditional.
 Kosrae does not have the fourth level of government, as it no longer has traditional leadership.